Mirza Abd ol-Razzaq Faghfuri: Themes and influences

 Additionally, his tile panels incorporated pre-Islamic Iranian imagery, such as the investiture of the founder of the Sasanian Empire, Ardashir I (224–242), and battle scenes featuring the mythological Iranian hero Rostam.
 He also produced portraits of Qajar rulers, noblemen, and commoners, showcasing his ability to depict both royal grandeur and everyday life.

 Faghfuri’s artistic style was shaped by multiple visual traditions, including Persian manuscript painting, Qajar portraiture, and European lithographs.
 He was heavily influenced by Forsat-od-Dowleh Shirazi, a Shirazi scholar and painter, and frequently referenced illustrated lithographs such as Name-ye Khosrowan, which served as a visual template for his historical and mythical depictions.
-His portraits of Iranian kings and warriors closely resemble those in Qajar-era lithographs, highlighting his ability to adapt pre-existing artistic conventions into the medium of tile painting.
+His portraits of Iranian kings and warriors closely resembled those in Qajar-era lithographs, highlighting his ability to adapt pre-existing artistic conventions to the medium of tile painting.

 Faghfuri’s artistic techniques and narrative tilework were widely imitated by later Shirazi tile painters, and his workshop played a key role in influencing the next generation of craftsmen.
 His selection of themes, painting methods, and approach to composition became a reference for later artists, many of whom replicated his style in subsequent projects.

 Recognition and legacy

-Despite his immense contributions to Persian tilework, Faghfuri’s name faded from public memory for over seventy years following his death.
+Despite his immense contributions to Persian tilework, Faghfuri’s name faded from public memory for more than seventy years after his death.
 His work was rediscovered in 1997, when Hadi Seyf, a specialist in Qajar popular art, published a study highlighting his significance and contributions.
 Faghfuri’s workshop was inherited by his son, Karim Faghfuri, who continued producing tiles in his father’s style and maintained his secret glazing formulas.
 However, much of Faghfuri’s specialized tile-making techniques were lost following Karim’s death.

 Mirza Abd ol-Razzaq Faghfuri remains one of the most significant Iranian tile painters of the Qajar era.
 His narrative tilework, blending historical, literary, and religious themes, stands as a testament to the skill and creativity of Iranian craftsmen.
 His contributions to Shiraz’s architectural tile tradition helped preserve centuries of Iranian artistic heritage in ceramic form.
-His ability to merge traditional aesthetics with innovative storytelling techniques ensured that his legacy endures as an integral part of Shiraz’s artistic history.